Gr8-Dayne/401-Data-Structures/challenges/README.md

 ## Class 36 Code Challenge - Breadth First

 #### Summary
+Doing this challenge reminded me an awful lot of Trees.

 #### Challenge
 Extend your graph object with a breadth-first traversal method that accepts a starting node.
 Without utilizing any of the built-in methods available to your language, return a collection of nodes in the order they were visited.
 Display the collection.